symfony/symfony-docs/components/http_client.rst

-The :class:`Symfony\\Contracts\\HttpClient\\HttpClientInterface` defines all the options you might need to take full control of the way the request is performed, including progress monitoring, DSN pre-resolution, timeout, SSL parameters, etc.
+The :class:`Symfony\\Contracts\\HttpClient\\HttpClientInterface` defines all the options you might need to take full control of the way the request is performed, including progress monitoring, DNS pre-resolution, timeout, SSL parameters, etc.

 Processing Responses
 --------------------